 Click on the image for more information.

-Much of the joy of visiting Barcelona lies in the treasures left behind from these periods in history.
+One of the things that makes Barcelona one of Spain’s most captivating cities is visiting the treasures left behind from these periods in history.
 During your first day in the city, you will be transported back through the centuries courtesy of a majestic cathedral, an enchanting Gothic Quarter and elegant plazas.

 Your Barcelona itinerary starts at Port Vell, the city’s old port.
 With its esplanade that is lined with palm trees and public art, this is one of the most picturesque parts of the city.
 It is also starting point for catamaran cruises along the harbour.